reallyreadit/blog/_posts/2022-05-23-announcing-a-free-and-open-source-readup.markdown

 At the same time, we are gradually restructuring our company into a **community-driven, non-profit** organization.
 By readers, for readers.

-Here are some of the upcoming changes:
+Here are some of the changes:

 - [Readup.com](http://readup.com/) will become [Readup.org](http://readup.org/), a community-driven reading service.
-- We will fully **open-source** the code of the Readup under the AGPL license, and anyone can contribute.
+- We have fully **open-sourced** the code of the Readup under the AGPLv3 license, and anyone can contribute.
+Find the code on [GitHub](https://github.com/reallyreadit/dev-env).
-- You will be able to financially support our continued development via the **Readup Collective** , an non-profit [Open Collective](https://opencollective.com/).
+- You can financially support our continued development via the [Readup Collective](https://opencollective.com/readup-collective), the **non-profit organization** that now maintains Readup.
 - Readup is returning to the web via a new and improved web extension, as many readers have asked.

 Read on to learn why we are making these changes, and how you can contribute.